nxtrace/NTrace-core/README.md

 If you like this project, [Donate us](https://afdian.net/a/sjlleo/plan) to help us to provide long-lasting API cost expenses.

+The project is currently undergoing a major refactoring.
+During this period, this repository will no longer accept new feature requests or bug reports.
+If you have any issues, please go to the ISSUE section of [tsosunchia/nexttrace-core](https://github.com/tsosunchia/nexttrace-core) to provide feedback.
+Thank you for your support!

 ## How To Use

 Document Language: English | [简体中文](README_zh_CN.md)